CSublow/milestone-project-2/README.md

 The upper limits of the app’s responsiveness exceed 3500px, with the app still looking presentable and usable at these higher ranges.

 As detailed in the [Responsiveness](#responsiveness] section, some custom JavaScript was written to give the charts a basic degree of responsiveness.
-Without these scripts, supporting down to 920px would be impossible without jeopardising the design of the app on larger viewports, since the stacked chart design on smaller viewports does not look as good on larger viewports, nor does it follow conventional web design principles.
+Without these scripts, supporting down to 920px would be impossible without jeopardising the design of the app on larger viewports, since the stacked chart design on smaller viewports does not look as good on larger viewports, nor does it follow conventional web design principles of taking up the available space.

-In addition to Google Chrome's developer tools simulating devices, an iPhone 7 running iOS v11.3 was used to test the app with its native Safari browser.
+In addition to Google Chrome's developer device simulator tool, an iPhone 7 running iOS v11.3 was used to test the app with its native Safari browser.
 The website was also tested on Firefox v65.0, Safari v11.0.2 (on a MacBook Pro 15-inch Retina) and Edge v42.17134.1.0.

 There was no issues detected during the testing of the mentioned browsers, apart from a rather apparent issue with Edge, for which I am at a loss as to how to fix.
 This issue is detailed within the [Known Issues](#known-issues) section.

 In addition to modern browser testing, the app was tested on IE version 11.0.9600.19130.
 On this browser, none of the charts were rendered.
-After some searching, I found that DC.js is tested in IE but that [mine wasn’t the only issue] https://stackoverflow.com/questions/50047687/dc-js-im-facing-issues-rendering-the-dc-js-dashboards-in-ie-11) and that issues relating to DC.js working with IE [have been documented](https://github.com/dc-js/dc.js/issues/1334).
+After some searching, I found that DC.js is tested in IE but that [issues with IE have been raised previously]https://stackoverflow.com/questions/50047687/dc-js-im-facing-issues-rendering-the-dc-js-dashboards-in-ie-11).
+Issues relating to DC.js working with IE [have been documented](https://github.com/dc-js/dc.js/issues/1334).

 I also used a tool from [browserling](https://www.browserling.com/internet-explorer-testing) to test the app on IE9, to see if the issue was confined to IE11.
-The same issue does occur in IE9.
+The same issue occurs in IE9.

 Due to IE being a legacy browser, and with Windows 10 (and Edge) becoming more and more common, I opted to not support IE in any of its incarnations.
-To this effect, a user trying to view the app on IE will see a page similar to the no-js functionality, asking them to upgrade their browser.
+To this effect, a user trying to view the app on IE will see a page asking them to upgrade their browser.

 ### Known Issues

 ** Edge Browser Issue **

 A known issue with the app is in relation to the Edge browser.
 The issue revolves around the select boxes, which would auto-scroll on other select boxes other than the one the user was currently manipulating.
-This issue, puzzlingly, was not present if the other select box to the one the user was currently manipulating had anything other than its default value selected; the issue was only apparent if the other select box had been unchanged.
+This issue, puzzlingly, was not present if the other select box had anything other than its default value selected; the issue was only apparent if the other select box was unchanged.

 I believe this issue has something to do with the fact that Edge has all select boxes on the page contain a ‘highlighted’ option even if the user does not have a select box within focus.
 Other browsers do not have this, and on other browsers if the user clicks away from a select box the select box selection will become greyed out.
 However, this does not explain why the issue only occurred with default selections.

 This was an annoying issue, since at one point the app featured 4 select boxes (2 identical ones in each section.
 The reason for having duplicate select boxes was to aid usability on smaller devices; the user would have multiple places where they could manipulate the charts.

-In the end I decided to scrap this possibly unnecessary boost to usability by removing the duplicate select box in each section, not only because of the Edge issue, but also because of concerns about ‘screen real estate’ that I have detailed [elsewhere](#userstories).
-Through doing this, I was able to implement a rather scrappy solution in order to fix the issue with the two remaining select boxes on the page, which is to my mind unideal but will have to make do for the first release.
+In the end I decided to scrap this possible boost to usability by removing the duplicate select box in each section, not only because of the Edge issue, but also because of concerns about ‘screen real estate’ that I have detailed [elsewhere](#userstories).
+Through doing this, I was able to implement a rather scrappy solution in order to fix the issue with the two remaining select boxes on the page, which is to my mind not ideal but will have to make do for the first release, given limited time.

 The fix involves setting a 1ms delay on scrolling the page back to the select box the user is currently manipulating using JavaScript’s scrollIntoView() method.
 This fix only fires for the Edge browser, so users on other browsers will experience the correct functionality.

 The fix is not perfect, since there is still a brief moment where the user can see the page ‘jump around’.
-However, the user should not as easily become disorientated with this fix.
+However, the user should not as easily become disorientated with this fix, and the fix is in my opinion the lesser of two evils.

 ** No Print Support **

 The app currently has no dedicated styles towards formatting the app’s layout if the user prints using browser print functionality.
 It was decided not to include any support for print, mainly because the app depends heavily on the user being able to interact with it through changing the select boxes and through hovering.
-It is not envisioned why a user would want to sacrifice this functionality in order to be able to print, especially because the app is fairly text light; lots of text heavy content would make the app seem more likely to be print-worthy.
+It is not envisioned why a user would want to sacrifice this functionality in order to be able to print, especially because the app is fairly light in regards text; lots of text heavy content would make the app seem more likely to be print-worthy.

 ## Deployment
 The project is deployed on GitHub Pages, available [here](https://dhamma1991.github.io/milestone-project-2/).